About Student Health Services

 Health Fees and Insurance

 The Stevens Student Health Services inventories several medications that are available at no extra charge to the students.
 The student is responsible for all charges incurred outside Student Health Services when given a prescription for medication that is filled at an outside pharmacy.
-PrEP for HIV prescriptions are available, call for a consultative appointment.

 Illness and Class Excuses